Storybook is configured via a folder called

 .storybook, which contains various configuration files.

-Note you can change the folder that Storybook uses by setting the
+Note that you can change the folder that Storybook uses by setting the

 -c flag to your

 The main configuration file is

 main.js.
-This file controls the behavior of the Storybook server, and so you must restart Storybook’s process when you change it.
+This file controls the Storybook server's behavior, so you must restart Storybook’s process when you change it.
 It contains the following:

 main.js configuration file is a preset and, as such, has a powerful interface, but the key fields within it are: